 Co-founder of Luminalt, Noel built his first solar electric system in 1981, a 50kW grid-tied system in Cork, Ireland.
 Committed to craftsman level quality solar electric and solar hot water installations, he and Jeanine founded Luminalt in 2004.
 An avid supporter of continuing education for installers and for keeping training relevant to the practical skills installers need to ensure safe and high performing systems, Noel frequently teaches solar classes and advises on curriculum; he developed the curriculum and taught the first solar thermal course at City College of San Francisco, is a Subject Matter Expert (SME) on the California State License Board panel that creates questions for the solar contractor exam, and on the NABCEP® committee that crafted the Technical Sales examination.
 Noel holds three California contractor licenses, a C-10 electrical, C-46 solar and class B general and is a NABCEP® Certified PV Installer.
 Noel holds three separate certifications on energy efficiency and building performance from the Building Performance Institute.
 Noel has worked with most renewable energy technologies, including wind and micro-hydro.
 He has been an expert witness in arbitration hearings, in support of homeowners who have had poorly installed systems by other solar companies.
 Noel runs the installation team here at Luminalt.

-Pamela Quan, Solar Installer
+Pamela Quan, Lead Installer